A Novarica Research Partners Program™

 8 of the 10 study participants said it was not hard changing people’s mindsets to accept the transactional model inherent in the cloud.

 One participant, who currently has several ancillary systems on the cloud and is starting to set the stage to move his core systems, argued that changing people’s mindsets were not the issue: the issue was merely making the business case.

 Business unit and IT reactions to moving core systems to the cloud have been generally positive.

 - The most common reaction is being pleased with new and better technology.
-This often reflects the modernized core system and not that fact that it was implementation in the cloud.
+This often reflects the modernized core system and not the fact that it was implemented in the cloud.

 - The other reaction is not caring–people just want to be able to do their jobs with minimal fuss.
 Most employees and agents don’t even know where the data centers are or how all the technology works together.

 Critical concerns were addressed via client references, contractual SLAs, and gaining experience either through pilot projects or acceptance criteria.